twinword/language-scoring/README.md

 score
 =====

-Language Scoring: Evaluate which word, usage, or paragraph is difficult than the others.
+Language Scoring: Evaluate which word, sentence, or paragraph is difficult than the others.
 (TBA)